Bootham Crescent - It Happened This Day

 23-Apr-49 City set an all time record attendance for a home league game when 21,010 (receipts of £1,451 12/6) see City go down 1-3 to Hull.
 3 weeks earlier, over 40,000 had seen City win 3-2 at Hull.

-10-May-52 England met Ireland in the first Schoolboy international to be played at Bootham Crescent.
-The attendance was 16,000 and England, who won 5-0, were captained by Wilf McGuinness, who was later to manage York City.
+10-May-52 England met Northern Ireland in the first Schoolboy (Under 14) international to be played at Bootham Crescent.
+The attendance was 16,000 and England, who won 5-0, were captained by Wilf McGuinness, he hit the post and was later to manage York City.
+He was the only player to go on to have a decent career in football.

-Summer/54 Wire mesh placed over the players' gangway where they emerge from the tunnel and pass through the enclosure.
+Summer/54 Wire mesh placed over the players' entrance where they emerge from the tunnel and pass through the enclosure.

 01-Aug-54 Season starts with over 23,000 through the turnstiles for the first 2 home games of the season.
 Did they know something was about to happen as Arthur Bottom scored a hat trick on his debut on the first day of the season.